Centre Georges Pompidou - (Museum of Modern Art)

 5 Star Rating It’s a nice place to hang out and take pictures.
 No need to take tickets to go up the escalator to the top floor.
 You need tickets to access any other floor.
 The Stravinsky fountain was pretty cool.
 We did not have the time to explore the art museum but I am sure it will be amazing.

-Sritama Chakraborty - a month ago
+Sritama Chakraborty - 4 months ago

 Show More